margaadventure/marga-adventure/README.md

 -   **Typography:** Elegant serif headings paired with clean sans-serif body text for readability and sophistication.
 -   **Motion:** Slow, deliberate animations that mimic the flow of wind and clouds.

-## 🤝 Contribution

-We welcome contributions!
-Please feel free to submit a Pull Request.

----

 **© 2026 Marga Adventure.** *Find your way home to yourself.*